Staunton Country Park: The Beacon

-The beacon designed by Lewis Vulliamy is a folly built in 1830 in the style of an Tuscan order temple.
+The beacon designed by Lewis Vulliamy is a folly built in 1830 in the style of a Tuscan order temple.
 It was largely built with material from the demolished Purbrook house and features a hole in a roof designed to allow a flag to be placed there.
 The roof is domed, with a plain frieze and architrave and supported by eight Tuscan columns.
 The beacon was restored in 2017 as part of a £3.5m Heritage Lottery grant for Staunton Country Park.

 The follies/structures which do not survive include: